adityasoni2019/spotify/README.md

 ### Side Notes

 1. okay, so I now know how to fetch the whole thing. (using offset).
 Now, just have to do the thing -> login, and show the playlists.
+2. One of the ways to make the logout button work properly in the redirectURI, like, we can change the page, and then redirect the page back to the same page.

 ---------